You only need to submit this information once, not each time you log in. The only time you will need to resubmit this information is if it changes.

 Gentlemen: Wear trousers/khakis and collared shirts, and comfortable shoes

-NOTE: Absolutely NO athletic wear, NO shorts, and NO jeans
+NOTE: Absolutely NO athletic wear, NO jeans, and NO shorts

-Students will be asked to dress in business casual clothing with a long white lab coat for most sessions at the hospital and medical facilities.
-Scrubs will be required for certain rotations.
-We recommend bringing 3-4 sets of scrubs.
+Students will be asked to wear scrubs and a long white lab coat for all sessions at the hospital and medical facilities.

 - Scrubs can be any color/pattern

-- Long white lab jackets are required for all rotations
+- Lab jackets are required for all rotations

 - Wear comfortable shoes (sneakers are a great option)